Lake Weißensee - double longitudinal crossing

 46.698946256813, 13.414513685157

-Level of difficulty 5 paddles | Gastronomy 2 pitchers | Length 23 km | Time 5 - 6 hours
+Level of difficulty 5 | Gastronomy 2 | Length 23 km | Time 5 - 6 hours

 The highest bathing lake in the Alps is not only delightful because of its unique water quality.
-The play of colors on and around the lake is reminiscent of postcards from the South Seas, the seclusion here is incomparable and also extremely relaxing.
+The play of colors on and around the lake is reminiscent of postcards from the South Seas.
+The seclusion here is incomparable and also extremely relaxing.

 General information